Make-School-Courses/MOB-2.2-Game-Development/Lessons/08-SceneKit/Lesson.md

 ## Learning Objectives

 - The role of SceneKit in game development
-- Create a new project.
+- Create a new project with SceneKit
-- Make use of the build in functions and available geometry
+- Make use of the built-in functions and available geometry
 - Apply physics
 - Make use of materials
 - Understand how the rendering loop works and use it correctly